Lenicon/SPACE-SHOOTER-2067/README.md

 # SPACE-SHOOTER-2067
 Small shooter game in assembly with CRUD capabilities at runtime.

-You can create upto 3 accounts.
+You can create upto 3 accounts on runtime, no file handling.

 Controls: